SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Structuring/components_hierarchy.rst.txt

      - Create an input/output of the corresponding type
      - T
    * - in/out(T)
-     - For all other data types, you should add the brackets around it.\ :raw-html-m2r:`<br>` Sorry this is a Scala limitation.
+     - | For all other data types, you should add the brackets around it.
+       | Sorry this is a Scala limitation.
      - T
    * - master/slave(T)
-     - This syntax is provided by the spinal.lib.
-T should extends IMasterSlave\ :raw-html-m2r:`<br>` Some documentation is available :ref:`here <interface_eaxample_apb>`
+     - | This syntax is provided by the spinal.lib.
+T should extends IMasterSlave :
+       | Some documentation is available :ref:`here <interface_eaxample_apb>`
      - T